• facebook

 Socks

-Short white socks (not 'sport ankle' sock style) to be folded and above the ankle.
+Plain white socks (not 'sport ankle' sock style) that are to be folded and sit above the ankle.

 Shoes

-Black, polishable, school lace-up (bow on top) shoes - no boots, platform soles, raised heels or buckled shoes.
-At least a 10mm sole on the ball of the foot.
+Black polishable school lace-up shoes (with bow on top and no other colour markings).
+No boots, platform soles, raised heels or buckled shoes allowed.
+There must be at least a 10mm sole on the ball of the foot.

 Hat